 4 and 5 Night Western Caribbean Cruises: These are basically the shorter counterparts to a regular week-long cruise in the western Caribbean.
 They often include stops in ports such as Key West, Cozumel, Costa Maya, Ocho Rios, and Grand Cayman.

 4 and 5 Night Eastern Caribbean Cruises: Carnival has a series of eastern Caribbean cruises from Miami that stop in ports including Grand Turk, Amber Cove, Half Moon Cay, and Nassau.
 One 5-night cruise even includes a call in Havana, Cuba.

-After Miami, Los Angeles is the next best port for short getaway cruises.
+After Miami, the Los Angeles cruise port is the next best for short getaway cruises.
 There are a couple of options for those that want to hop on a ship for several days but not miss an entire week of work.

 3-5 Night Baja Mexico Cruises: These itineraries generally always stop in Ensenada, and sometimes add in a day at Catalina Island in California.
-If you want something a little longer, there are other 5-night Mexico cruises that stop in Cabo San Lucas, too.
+If you want something a little longer, there are other 5-night Mexico cruises leaving Los Angeles that stop in Cabo San Lucas, too.

 3-5 Night Pacific Coast Cruises: If you are willing to do one-way voyages, you’ll find some between Los Angeles and Vancouver, Canada that stop in places like San Diego or Victoria.
 Round-trip itineraries often stop at ports including Catalina Island, Ensenada, and Santa Barbara.